 Freeze, Brokerage Account

 In a cash account, an investor must pay for the purchase of a security before selling it.
 If an investor buys and sells a security before paying for it, the investor is “freeriding”, which is not permitted under the Federal Reserve Board’s Regulation T and may require the investor’s broker to “freeze” the investor’s cash account for 90 days.
 During this 90-day period, an investor may still purchase securities with the cash account, but the investor must fully pay for any purchase on the date of the trade.
-For more information on the 90-day freeze, please read our investor bulletin “Trading in Cash Accounts – Beware of the 90-Day Freeze under Regulation T,” and the cash account provisions of the Federal Reserve Board’s Regulation T.
+For more information on the 90-day freeze, please read our investor bulletin “Trading in Cash Accounts,” and the cash account provisions of the Federal Reserve Board’s Regulation T.